Clark County TeenTalk

 Support groups are led by people who understand what you are going through and want to help.
 You’ll gain access to valuable resources to help you recover from your loss and look forward to rebuilding your life.
 You don’t have to go through the grieving process alone.

-Family support groups that specialize in helping children and teens with their grief.
+Support groups and counseling for children and youth who are grieving the death of a loved one.
+Connect with other teenagers who understand what you are going through.
 Group participants express their thoughts and feelings and share their stories through art, writing, and other guided activities.
 Participants learn about death, the importance of expressing emotions, and special ways to remember loved ones.
+At group, teens enjoy playing pool, socializing, recreational activities and outings.
+Preregistration is required.

 The Dougy Center